 “Alrighty,” said Mrs. Brown.
 “Next stop, unit planning.
 I’d like you to read this article before we begin.”

 Plan Instruction in Small Strokes for Complete Unit Plans

 The next time they met, Mrs. Brown sat in front of her computer.
 “It’s unreasonable to think that one teacher can create units of study for every standard in one year.
 We’ll work smart.
 On our grid, I’ve highlighted the units I already have.
 Those in green are good to go.
 Unfortunately, the units in yellow need to be tweaked to address our current standards.

 “We will work from the beginning of the year to the end, planning as we go.
 Now,” Mrs. Brown looked over the top of her glasses, “I do not like to recreate the wheel.
 Remember what I told you about simplifying your teaching life?
 Before we create anything, we’ll see if it already exists somewhere.
 We’ll look in old textbooks, surf the Internet, and visit Teachers pay Teachers.”

-“Remember,” said Mrs. Brown, broad strokes establish the path; small strokes move us steadily toward the finish line.
+“And remember,” continued Mrs. Brown, broad strokes establish the path; small strokes move us steadily toward the finish line.
 Before we go any farther, why don’t you watch this short video.”

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.